kyawzinmyat/kyawzinmyat/README.md

 ## Hi there 👋

+- 🔭 I’m currently working on developing web applicatin using MERN stack
+- 🌱 I’m currently learning the hard part of the Javascript
+- 👯 I’m looking to collaborate on python projects specially odoo
+- 🤔 I’m looking for help with my UI/UX
+- 😄 Pronouns: ... quack
+- ⚡ Fun fact: ...
+On error resume next

 <!--
 **kyawzinmyat/kyawzinmyat** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.